Derivation of the Bogoliubov Time Evolution for a Large Volume Mean-field Limit: Introduction

-Typically the convergence of the many body system towards the effective descriptions is in terms of reduced density matrices.
-However, considering pair-correlations in the gas it has been shown that one gets $L^2$ convergence in the weak coupling limit, i.e., the limit where the volume is kept fixed and the density scales with the particle number $N\sim\rho$ while the coupling constant of the interaction is $N^{-1}$.
+The effective description of the dynamics of Bose gases has been extensively discussed in the mathematical physics literature, see \cite{schleinbook} for an overview of the topic, and \cite{hepp:1974,GinibreVelo:1979a,GinibreVelo:1979b,spohn,erdos6,FrohlichKnowlesSchwarz:2009,RodnianskiSchlein:2007,ChenLee:2010,pickl,Chen:2011,pickl:2010hartree,Luhrmann:2012,Michelangeli:2012,LewinNamRougerie:2014,anapolitanos:2016} and \cite{erdos1,erdos2,erdos3,erdos4,erdos5,pickl:2010gp_pos,pickl2,benedikter:2012,chen:2014,chenholmer:2016,jeblick:2016,jeblick:2018,rademacher:2019} for a non-exhaustive list of references on the mean-field and NLS limits.
+Typically the convergence of the many-body system to the effective descriptions is in terms of reduced density matrices.
+However, considering pair correlations in the gas, it has been shown that one gets $L^2$ convergence in the weak coupling limit, i.e., the limit where the volume $\Lambda$ is kept fixed and the density $\rho$ scales with the particle number $N\sim\rho$ while the coupling constant of the interaction is $N^{-1}$.
 The idea that pair correlations give a very good description of the ground state and time evolution of the interacting Bose gas goes back to Bogoliubov \cite{Bogoliubov:1947}.

-The rigorous analysis of spectral low energy properties in terms of Bogoliubov theory for the weakly interacting Bose gas \cite{lssy,lsy} has been initiated more recently.
-In \cite{GiulianiSeiringer:2009,LiebSolovej:2001, LiebSolovej:2004,Solovej:2006,YauYin:2009}, the next-to-leading order contribution $E^{Bog}$ in the ground state energy $E_N^0 = Ne^{(0)} + E^{Bog} + o_N(1)$ has been derived.
-Then, in \cite{Seiringer:2011}, the complete Bogoliubov theory (of the low energy spectrum and low energy eigenfunctions) was derived for the homogenous gas on the torus, which was generalized in \cite{Grech:2013,Lewin:2015b}, and further generalized to a mean field large volume limit in \cite{DerezinskiNapiorkowski:2014}.
-Large volume means here that the diameter of the support of the gas is large compared to the scattering length of the interaction.
-In \cite{Boccato:2016,GrillakisMachedon:2013,Lewin:2015a,nam:2015,nam:2016}, Bogoliubov theory was derived also for the time-dependent problem.
+The rigorous analysis of spectral low energy properties in terms of Bogoliubov theory for the weakly interacting Bose gas \cite{lsy,lssy} has been initiated more recently.
+In \cite{LiebSolovej:2001,LiebSolovej:2004,Solovej:2006,GiulianiSeiringer:2009, YauYin:2009}, the next-to-leading order contribution $E^{Bog}$ in the ground state energy $E_N^0 = Ne^{(0)} + E^{Bog} + o_N(1)$ has been derived.
+Then, in \cite{Seiringer:2011}, the complete Bogoliubov theory (of the low energy spectrum and low energy eigenfunctions) was derived for the homogeneous gas on the torus, which was generalized in \cite{Grech:2013,Lewin:2015b}, and further generalized to a mean-field large volume limit in \cite{DerezinskiNapiorkowski:2014}.
+The first rigorous results on the time-dependent problem were obtained in two papers by Grillakis, Machedon and Margetis \cite{GrillakisMachedonMargetis:2010_1,GrillakisMachedonMargetis:2010_2}.
+Many papers followed \cite{GrillakisMachedon:2013,Lewin:2015a,Boccato:2016,GrillakisMachedon:2017,nam:2015,nam:2016,namnap_review,namnap_low_dim,mpp,brennecke:2017}, where Bogoliubov theory was derived for the time-dependent problem in the mean-field or NLS limit.

-In this paper we extend these results and show that the Bogoliubov approximation is also valid for gases of large volumes.